 Knife.
 Because knives are used to hunt for food, great as tools, and one of the oldest weapons known to Man, they’re a no-brainer to be packed in your get out of Dodge bag.
 I keep a small one in my pocket at all times (part of my EDC system), an exacto blade in my EDC kit, and a knife in each and every level and type of bug out bag I use.

 A backpacking tent is a great thing to carry in your bob bag, but what do you do if you can’t get to or carry a bug out bag large enough to carry one?
-Consider a tiny space blanket as one of the smallest shelters.
+If you really don’t have any room, consider a tiny space blanket as one of the smallest shelters, but understand they’re only good for like one use.
 I keep one in pretty much every survival kit I have.
 They are only if you have no other choice though because they tear so easily.
 For medium kits, consider a survival tarp, which can be used to make a field-expedient tent or as a rain-sheltered area outside of your packed tent.

 Exposure doesn’t always come from the air.
 You can lose a lot of body heat into the ground if you’re not properly insulated.
 A good sleeping mat may take up a lot of room, and the lighter and more effective ones can be pricey but they’ll not only keep you alive, they’ll make your rest more comfortable.

-Depending on your climate, also consider a mosquito net to sleep under.
-They take up a lot of room in a survival pack but they were essential when I was in Africa.
+Depending on your climate, also consider a mosquito net to sleep under if you don’t have a tent.
+They take up a LOT of room in a survival pack but they were essential when I was in Africa.

 As with many other categories, a knife is extremely helpful to make survival shelters in the outdoors.
 Make sure you have one.